Macro Calculator.

 How do I hit my protein target?

-Focus on protein-dense foods at every meal — chicken breast, eggs, Greek yoghurt, cottage cheese, fish, lean beef, tofu, or protein powder.
-Aim for at least 30g of protein per meal to hit daily targets across 3–4 meals.
+Focus on protein-dense foods at every meal: chicken breast, eggs, Greek yoghurt, cottage cheese, fish, lean beef, tofu, or protein powder.
+Aim for at least 30 g of protein per meal to hit daily targets across three to four meals.

 Do I need to hit my macros exactly every day?

 No. Weekly averages matter more than daily precision.
-Aim to be within 5–10g of your protein target daily — it's the most important macro.
+Aim to be within 5 to 10 g of your protein target daily; protein is the most important macro.
 Carbs and fat can flex more freely as long as total calories stay on target.
 Use our Calorie Deficit Calculator to set your calorie baseline.

 How often should I recalculate my macros?

-Recalculate every 4–6 weeks or after losing/gaining more than 3–4kg.
+Recalculate every four to six weeks or after losing or gaining more than 3 to 4 kg.
 As your body weight changes, your TDEE changes, which means your macro targets need to be updated to keep producing results.